The Electric Theatre at night 7/11/2003

 The Electric Theatre was totally renovated in 1991 by R. M. Reber.
 The name Electric Theatre was restored.

-The Electric Theater stopped showing movies after 1999.
+The Electric Theatre stopped showing movies after 1999.

 PHOTOS